Five of Wands tarot card meaning

 Keep in mind that this situation is perfectly natural and far from irremediable.
 Although it obviously reflects the seeker's feeling of dissatisfaction, it will also allow them to take stock of their life and implement an effective action plan.

-Interpretation of The Five of Wands reversed
+Five of Wands reversed

 When the Five of Wands appears upside down, it is once again a question of conflict.
 The conflict will, however, be more likely to be internal for the seeker and will not express itself as clearly as in the case of an upright draw.